 Outsmart and Outmarket the OTAs

-2021 promises to be a challenging yet interesting year for hotel and hospitality marketers.
+2022 promises to be an interesting year for hotel and hospitality marketers.
 But for the tech savvy among us, and with a variety of new opportunities and technologies available, the process of implementing a strong hotel digital marketing campaign and targeting the right audience is made that much easier through strategy, data, planning and marketing automation.

 Right now it is more important than ever for hotels to adapt to the current climate and change the game by taking on the OTAs.

 A hotel digital marketing agency since 2005, Nexa has worked with independent hotels and large groups providing an extensive range of digital marketing products, services and expertise.

 Our work includes website creation, management and optimisation, email and social media solutions, performance management, campaigns management and overall digital marketing strategy creation and implementation.
 With over 15 years of experience in the hospitality sector, we've worked with the likes of Hilton Worldwide, Oberoi Hotels & Resorts, Viceroy Hotels & Resorts, One & Only Hotels and Resorts, Jumeirah Group, Premier Inn and Wyndham.

 For more information on how we can help your hotel achieve more with hotel digital marketing opportunities and grow direct revenue, please complete the form on this page.